Recriminations abound as Indonesia resumes palm oil exports - ExBulletin

 DAMAGE TO BUSINESS RELATIONSHIPS?

-The cost of the export ban has been estimated by the government at $400 million a month in lost revenue for the state, but there are also questions about the longer-term damage in the eyes of trading partners.
-Indonesia.
+The cost of the export ban has been estimated by the government at $400 million a month in lost government revenue, but there are also questions about the longer-term damage in the eyes of Indonesia’s trading partners. .

 India, the world’s biggest buyer of palm oil, previously bought two-thirds of its supplies from Indonesia, but has started buying more from Malaysia and Thailand.